hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 ## Enable password

-{% include alert.html content="The following enable password is used to enter GponCLI over Serial, but currently in the models distributed in Italy by TIM and OpenFiber there is no way to enter GponCLI by Serial, only by Telnet after flashing custom firmware.
-The enable password is not useful for entering the Web Gui." alert="Note" icon="svg-info" color="blue" %}
+{% include alert.html content="The following enable password is used to enter GponCLI over a serial connection.
+The models currently distributed in Italy by TIM and OpenFiber have no way to enter GponCLI via serial, only via telnet after flashing a custom firmware.
+The enable password is not useful for accessing the Web Gui." alert="Note" icon="svg-info" color="blue" %}

 You can use this tool to generate the enable password: